OSGeo/PROJ/docs/source/usage/network.rst

 Authorizing network access can be done in multiple ways:

   - enabling / uncommenting the ``network = on`` line of :ref:`proj-ini`
-  - definiting the :envvar:`PROJ_NETWORK` environment variable to ON
+  - defining the :envvar:`PROJ_NETWORK` environment variable to ON
   - or using the :cpp:func:`proj_context_set_enable_network` with a ``enabled`` = TRUE value.